BIRSBiointegration/whitePaper/manuscript.md

 ## Challenges for interpretation

+There are many difficulties involved of the understanding and communication of results from such complex data sets and analyses as we have seen.
+Let's separate out the different challenges into different levels.
+The first is the communication within the data scientists, ie communicating methods to practitionners who do not have the same vocabulary or background.

-### Interpretation for quantitative team: requires a good understanding of the methods (no black boxes, a common language)
+### Interpretation for data scientists reading the methods sections requires a good understanding of the building blocks

-Communicating within the field: what approaches are we talking about, this requires agreement on a glossary (ref: Table1).
+Communicating within the field: what approaches are we talking about?
+This requires agreement on a glossary which we have attempted to construct in (ref: Table1).
+Then comes a dichotomy of methods and their underlying properties.
+A simple delineation is available as some methods aim to predict a clearly defined outcome at the start of the project.
+This is the case in ref: crossref hackaton example on
+@
 Supervised versus unsupervised methods.
-Visualization figures are useful for the mathematical and data science team in the Explorator phase.
+Visualization figures are useful for the mathematical and data science team in the Exploratory phase.

 ### Interpretation for biologists:
 Understanding the output from the analyses of the data is facilitated by the incorporation of contiguous information.